Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

                             size=25)
 ```

-Next, we define the work flow and use the tune_grid function to tune the parameters
+Next, we define the work flow and use the tune_grid function to tune the parameters.

 ```r
 XGB_wf = workflow() %>% add_recipe(dat_recipe) %>% add_model(XGBoost_mod)